mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 ![jenkins-38][jenkins_38]
 ## Static code metrics

 In this part we will configure static code analysis tools to determine complexity and non-standard practices in the code base.
-To ensure top quality of the code we can check:
+In attempt to provide top quality of the code, we can automate following checks to be done each time we commit changes:

 1. Raw code metrics:
     - SLOC, comment lines, blank lines, &c. (`clock` or `sloccount`)
     - Cyclomatic Complexity (i.e. McCabe’s Complexity)
     - the Maintainability Index (a Visual Studio metric)
-1. Test coverage (`coverage` or `pytest-cov`, )
+2. Code coverage reports (`coverage`, `pytest-cov`)
-1. Style and error check (`pylint`)
+3. PEP8 check (`pylint`)

 There is large diversity of formats among tools.
-They can produce reports as JSON, HTML and sometimes XML, therefore we have to process all types to create desired result.
+They can produce reports as JSON, HTML and sometimes XML.

-Coverage and pytest-cov produce XML outputs.
-Best option for this tool would be XML format in combination with [JUnit Plugin](https://wiki.jenkins.io/display/JENKINS/JUnit+Plugin).
+Coverage and pytest-cov produce XML outputs in JUnit format.
+Effortless option to quickly obtain test coverage report and progress graph using basic jenkins plugins.
+Best option for this tools would be XML format in combination with [JUnit Plugin](https://wiki.jenkins.io/display/JENKINS/JUnit+Plugin).

 Pylint can generate its own output files, which can be read by [Violation Columns Plugin](https://wiki.jenkins.io/display/JENKINS/Violation+Columns+Plugin).

 Radon generates JSON outputs, which are the most problematic of them all.
 One of possible options is to use allure tool to prepare nice HTML report from specific JSON.
 Obtained HTML can be presented by general purpose [HTML Publisher Plugin](https://wiki.jenkins.io/display/JENKINS/HTML+Publisher+Plugin).

+Lets start with code raw metrics.

 ### Raw metrics

 We will use `Radon` package to produce data in json format.
 Then json and report will be archived (moved to the `build/` folder).

 {% highlight groovy %}
 ...